amankowski/basic_python/day-1/exercises.md

 ...    print(line)
 ...
 ```
+!
 Note that before print there is a tab indent.

 ##### exercises
 1. What happens?
 2. Can you change both instances of 'line' to a different word of choice?
 What happens?
+3. Write the same code, but below the line `print(line)` type `print('I say')`.
-3. Can you also print `'hear hear'` before every line?
+4. Can you also print `'hear hear'` before every line?
-4. Now try to make a loop using `for number in range(0,100):` where you print `'yeah'` and every number.
+5. Now try to make a loop using `for number in range(0,100):` where you print `'yeah'` and every number.
-5. Since your poem is so nice, can you print it 10,000 times (on separate lines)?
+6. Since your poem is so nice, can you print it 10,000 times?
+7. Can you now print it 10,000 times on separate lines? (tip: you can nest loops)
+8. Type `for letter in 'this is some text':` (new line) `print(letter)`
-6. Print every letter of your poem on a new line.
+6. Try to print every letter of your poem on a new line.
 7. Now do that a million times. (tip: if you get bored, press *ctrl + c* to interrupt python)